mobeho/HebrewDate/README.md

     assertEquals("[6, 7, 0]", Arrays.toString(HebrewDate.convertMonthAndDay("ז אדר")));
     assertEquals("[6, 7, 1]", Arrays.toString(HebrewDate.convertMonthAndDay("ז אדר-א")));

-The first number will represent the _month_, the 2nd is the _day_, and the last is the  _leap_ indicator.
+The first number represents the _month_, the 2nd is the _day_, and the last is the  _leap_ indicator.
-The _leap_ indicate if the Hebrew date you provide is at אדר א or date in אדר at leap year
+The _leap_ indicate if the Hebrew date you provide is at month אדר in a leap year

 and in the opposite direction